t-cav/GitHub-pages-deploy/README.md

 npm init -y
 npm i gh-pages
 ```
-After the above commands are ran, go into to package.json file created.
-Change `"deploy": "gh-pages -d dist"` to `"deploy": "gh-pages -d dist"`
+After the above commands are ran, two .json files will be created. </br>
+Open the one with the name "package.json." </br>
+Then, change `"test": "echo \"Error: no test specified\" && exit 1"` to `"deploy": "gh-pages -d dist"`

 ```
 git init